lun0522/Notes/CppLang.md

 }
 ```

 In this way, we can store the pointer to member just like an ordinary function pointer.
-A usecase is that we can store this special pointer in a hash map, where the key is the name of each member function like "start" and "stop", so that we can call the correspoding member function based on an input string.
+A usecase is that we can store this special pointer in a hash map, where the key is the name of each member function like "start" and "stop", so that we can call the corresponding member function based on an input string.
 Note that we cannot assign `static` member functions to it.

 It is like an offset into any object of type `Motor`, so it is not associated with any object of `Motor`, and it can also refer to a virtual function.
 It is possible to assign a member function of a base class to a pointer to member of its derived class, but not the other way around, since we can only guarantee that the derived class has all the properties of the base class.

-Similarily, we can also use this for member variables:
+Similarly, we can also use this for member variables:

 ```cpp
 struct X {